RasmusD/StoryTime/doc/StoryWritersGuide.md

    The value field has the format of `variant1` then `/` then `variant2` then `-` then `variableName` and then more `/variantX-variableName` as you need.
    Note that `variant1` is the default and will thus be showed if no other variants variables are present.
 If no default variant is defined, nothing will be shown if no variable is previously chosen.
 The first found variable that has been chosen previously is displayed.
 So watch the order.

-And that's all ther eis to say about markup.
+And that's all there is to say about markup.
 At least right now, see TODO for loads more planned.

 ### But I could set some settings and you didn't explain those